rp13g10/fell_finder/README.md

 * Estimated gain/loss is typically ~30% higher than it should be, this needs to be investigated further
   * Part of the issue seems to be with the LIDAR data itself being a few metres out at times (vs. Strava)
   * Other issues include bridges/tunnels where the path stays level but the ground does not.
 Some mitigations are in place for this, but making better use of the OSM tags may be able to improve the situation further.
+  * High accuracy of the LIDAR system also leads to some false-positive elevation changes.
+A flat road with a large tree, might appear to have a small hill on it in the data.
 * Further investigation is needed around surface types, some local footpaths seem to be showing as paved.
 This may be an issue with the underlying data.
 * Data is being combined into a limited number of partitions during the ingestion phase, causing higher memory usage than I would like
   * More in-depth analysis of the execution plan is required to debug this behaviour